 Using envelopes for budgeting is a very tangible way to (literally) handle your money.
 Once you determine your expenditures within your monthly budget (Step 2), then put the cash amount for each category into an envelope – groceries, dining out, entertainment, etc.

-The money in that envelope can only be used for the category indicated on the envelope.
+You then manage your monthly budget by only using the money in each envelope for the the category indicated on the envelope.
 The idea is that you can only spend what you have in the envelope – once it is gone, then you cannot spend any more on that category for the rest of the month.

 Get Started with Your Monthly Budget